 A College search is conducted when a Dean determines a position will be designated as a college position.
 This may happen when an interdisciplinary center or an institute is involved or when several departments may be searching for similar positions, as reflected in their departmental hiring plans.
-The Dean identifies potential lab space for the hire before the search begins.
+The Dean identifies potential research space or spaces for the hire before the search begins.